-The post-MPPAA liability of \$67,995 million as of September 30, 2019 is about \$11,842 million higher than it was a year earlier.
-The main reasons for the increase in liabilities were due to the addition of new plans to the multiemployer inventory, change in liability interest factors, and updated data information from new actuarial valuation reports received during the year.
+The post-MPPAA liability of \$66,865 million as of September 30, 2020 is about \$1,130 million lower than it was a year earlier.
+The main reasons for the decrease in liabilities were due to the removal of seven plans from the multiemployer inventory, the actual investment returns exceeding the assumed annual investment returns, and updated data from new actuarial valuation reports received during the year offset by increases due to the change in interest factors and six new plans added to the inventory.